Indivior looks beyond opioid addiction with foray into cannabis disorder treatment

 Aelis Farma’s drug, AEF0117, inhibits the CB1 receptor found largely in the nervous system and also some other tissues.
 The receptor helps in communicating sensations such as pain, and regulating memory and eating behaviour.

-The treatment, which Aelis has worked on for seven years, selectively inhibits the CB1 receptor when the body has been made hyperactive and preserves other routine body functions, the French company said. (https://refini.tv/3gbit9O)
+The treatment, which Aelis has worked on for seven years, selectively inhibits the CB1 receptor when the body has been made hyperactive and preserves other routine body functions, the French company said. (refini.tv/3gbit9O)

 The treatment had shown positive results in an early-to-mid stage trial with patients who had cannabis addiction.
 Aelis is eligible for $100 million more, if the next trial stage is successful, as well as income from milestone payments and sales, Indivior said.